IsaacSchemm/Pandacap/README.md

     * **Podcasts**: Code for splitting and re-encoding podcasts for transfer to an audio CD.
     * **Data**: Contains the EF Core data models that are used in the Cosmos DB database to store the user's data.
     * **Clients**: Contains miscellaneous small API clients.
-* **Pandacap.HighLevel**: Contains shared Pandacap code, including Bluesky and Weasyl abstractions, RSS/Atom feed support, and code to assemble the user's notifications and favorites into composite lists.
+* **Pandacap.HighLevel**: Contains shared Pandacap code, including RSS/Atom feed support and code to assemble the user's notifications and favorites into composite lists.

 ## Deployment